 From September 2021 The Reception Baseline Assessment (RBA) has become statutory from in all maintained primary, infant and first schools in England.
 It is a short, activity-based assessment of pupils’ early mathematics, literacy, communication and language skills, taken within the first weeks of starting reception.

-At Whitefield, we use an observational approach to assessment and gather children's responses to teaching activities to gather information, which feeds into a group ‘Floor Book', containing photographs, observations and examples of children independent learning.
+At Whitefield, we use an observational approach to assessment during the Reception school year and gather children's responses to teaching activities to gather information, which feeds into a group ‘Floor Book', containing photographs, observations and examples of learning.
 Each child is tracked termly, to ensure they are meeting termly 'check points' and they work towards the Early Learning Goals by the end of Reception.

 Key Stage One Assessment